lyzadanger/lyza-dot-com/src/content/drafts/my-site-from-nothing.md

 In fact, we can take this further.
 Consider the transform task that is `drafts` currently.
 At its core, it's taking markdown, transforming it, compiling it against a `template`.
 This is certainly applicable for `posts`, but there's no reason it couldn't work subsequently for page content on the site.
 Assuming I want to write my pages in markdown, which, by the way, I generally do.
 So, woot.

 Because of this, I want to rename the task `content`.
 I may rue this later, as I generally suck at naming things.

+### Collating some tasks

+Sometimes my gulp tasks have a tendency to get far flung and dependencies tangled.
+I'm taking a moment here to consolidate several tasks under a `build` task, and invoking the `build` task from `default`.

+I'm adding the `npm` module `run-sequence` because I'm tired of fighting gulp 3.x dependencies.